ericgazoni/openpyxl/doc/source/development.rst

           summary.print_(diff)

-`pympler.summary` prints to the console a report of object memory usage, allowing the comparison of different methods and examination of memory usage.
+*pympler.summary.print_()* prints to the console a report of object memory usage, allowing the comparison of different methods and examination of memory usage.
 A useful future development would be to construct a benchmarking package to measure the performance of different components.